 Property and Equipment - Machinery and equipment are recorded at cost and depreciated on a straight-line basis over estimated useful lives of three to five years.
 Furniture and fixtures are recorded at cost and depreciated on a straight-line basis over estimated useful lives of seven years.
 When assets are retired, the cost and related accumulated depreciation are removed from the accounts, and any related gain or loss is reflected in operations.
-Repairs and maintenance expenditures are charged to operations.
+Repairs and maintenance expenditures are charged to operations when incurred.
 Capitalized lease assets are recorded at the lesser of the present value of minimum lease payments or fair value and amortized over the estimated useful life of the related property or term of the lease.

-Leases - The Company has operating and finance leases for corporate office space and office equipment located at the corporate office space.
+Leases - The Company has an operating lease for corporate office space and a finance lease for office equipment located at the corporate office space.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet; lease expense for these leases is recognized on a straight-line basis over the lease term.
-The Company entered into a lease for corporate office space effective June 1, 2022 and paid a security deposit to the landlord.
-A certificate of deposit was provided as collateral for a letter of credit issued with this office space during 2022 and at that time, the security deposit was returned to the Company.